sieis/eamonn-hashnode-backups/cldvr0hja000309mohlil5g5u.md

 I hope you've found this useful, and good luck in your own spread-sheeting adventures!

-You can find and follow me on [LinkedIn](https://www.linkedin.com/in/eamonncottrell/).
-I'd love if you said hey. 👋
+You can find and follow me on [YouTube](https://www.youtube.com/@eamonncottrell) & [LinkedIn](https://www.linkedin.com/in/eamonncottrell/).
+I'd love it if you said hey! 👋

 ![Jimmy Fallon saying haaaaay and holding up some hay](https://www.freecodecamp.org/news/content/images/2022/12/hey.gif align="center")